peterdri/ece-communications-labs/_ece350/lab4/FLEX-sync.md

 - The code written to find sync words in a provided file.

 - There are 2 questions in this part.
-They is clearly indicated.
+They are clearly indicated.

 ---